 Objective measures for Goal 1:

-- At least 80% of program students complete program/degree requirements within 3 years of entering junior status in the DPD.
+- At least 80% of program students complete program/degree requirements within three years of entering junior status in the DPD.

-- At least 70% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation (including graduates who apply to CPD).
+- At least 70% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation (including graduates who apply to Purdue’s Master of Science in dietetics).

-- At least 50% of program graduates are admitted to a supervised practice program within 12 months of graduation (including graduates accepted to Purdue CPD, DIs, ISPPs or another supervised practice).
+- At least 50% of program graduates are admitted to a supervised practice program within 12 months of graduation (including graduates accepted to Purdue’s Master of Science in dietetics or another supervised practice program).

-- Dietetic Internship Spring Match rate will exceed the national match rate.
+- The dietetic internship spring match rate will exceed the national match rate.

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.